pousse-cafe/pousse-cafe.github.io/documentation.md

 or a collection aforementioned types.
 Regular POJOs may be used as well but the Attributes of an Entity should be as much as possible expressed in terms of Domain terms in order to prevent any leak of non-domain elements.

-The ``Attribute`` interface is defined as follows:

-    public interface Attribute<V> {

-         V value();

-         void value(V value);

-         ...
-    }

-The ``value`` methods allow to read and write the attribute's value.
-The interface also defines additional helper methods which are not shown here.

-Defining attributes with methods returning an ``Attribute`` instance instead of explicitly defining a getter and a setter has the following advantages:

-- There is a univocal relation between a method and an attribute of the data model,
-- The definition of the data model is cleaner (less lines of code, no names including useless get/set),
-- Simple consistency constraints can be enforced implicitly (no null value, ...).

 Below example illustrates an implementation of ``Product.Attributes`` interface.

     @SuppressWarnings("serial")